 The wellbeing of all the users of space must be taken into consideration when applying NeuroArchitecture.
-A building that was badly designed can cause several negative consequences, impacting directly on the user wellbeing, health and relationships .
+A building that was badly designed can cause several negative consequences, impacting directly on the user wellbeing, health, relationships and even choices .
 To avoid such risks it is important to always consider the purpose of the designed space, its function, who will use it and for how long.
 Therefore, the architect must always question himself about who are the people who will be affected by his design and how his design can affect wellbeing.

-To sum up, who do neuroarchitects work for?
-The professionals who want to design in an ethical way must contemplate not only the client’s demands (who also need to be oriented about any ethical issues involved in the project), but also those of the people who will use the space.
+To sum up, who do architects and designers work for?
+The professionals who want to design in an ethical way must contemplate not only the client’s demands (who also need to be oriented by ethical principles), but also those of the people who will use the space in anyway.
 That is why it is important to make a deep study encompassing all the variables on each project, like the client, the function of the space, the people who will occupy it, the time they will spend there and the tasks that will be executed on each place.
-The great challenge to all neuroarchitects is to make use of neuroscience applied to architecture in an ethical way, ALWAYS seeking the physical and psychological wellbeing of the users of their spaces.
+The great challenge to all architects is to make use of neuroscience applied to architecture in an ethical way, always seeking the physical and psychological wellbeing of the users of their spaces.